Interstate 29 in Iowa: History

 Construction of I-29 in the Council Bluffs area was completed in 1970, and the route was open to Glenwood in the same year.
 Additional interchanges were added in the Sioux City and Council Bluffs areas between 1970 and 1971.
 The last 30 mi of Interstate were constructed and opened in sections over the next two years; the last section opened on December 15, 1972.

 In 1973, US 34 was expanded to four lanes near Glenwood, which resulted in US 34 being rerouted onto I-29 for 3 mi.
 In 2003, US 275 was rerouted onto I-29 from the same interchange near Glenwood northward to Iowa 92 at Council Bluffs.
 The former US 275 alignment was turned over to Mills and Pottawattamie counties.

 Much of I-29 was built next to existing highways, most notably US 75.
 When the section of I-29 opened between Council Bluffs and Missouri Valley, US 75 was rerouted onto I-29.
 When construction connecting the Sioux City and Council Bluffs segments was completed, US 75 was again rerouted onto I-29.
 In the mid-1980s, US 75, from Council Bluffs to Sioux City, was completely rerouted out of Iowa, instead extending up the former US 73 corridor in Nebraska.

+In March 2021, the Iowa DOT began a project to improve the I-29/I-480/West Broadway System Interchange at I-480's eastern terminus.
+The project was done to improve traffic flow, safety, and the functional design at that interchange as well as at the adjacent I-29 interchanges at 41st Street, 35th Street, Avenue G and 9th Avenue.
+The project is projected to be completed by the end of 2024.